Deulfi/uosc-controls-modifier/README.md

    This script enhances the MPV player uosc interface by enabling dynamic button state management.
-   It acts as a "framework" to have multiple buttons appear to occupy the same space on the uosc interface.
+   It acts as a "framework" for defining multiple states for buttons and have them switch between state on certain events.
-   It allows buttons to have multiple states triggered by modifier keys (like mouse buttons) or commands, providing a more interactive and context-sensitive control interface.
+   It allows buttons to have multiple states triggered by modifier keys (like holding right mouse button pressed) or commands, providing a more interactive and context-sensitive control interface.
+It is useful if you want certain seldomly used buttons still easily accessible.

    Changes happen on certain events like:
    - Showing a different button while holding a modifier key (like holding the right mouse button) [inputevent](https://github.com/natural-harmonia-gropius/input-event) is needed for this
    - Defining keys in input.conf to trigger a state change
    - Registered property observers to update the state of the button
-   - Using mpv's profiles
+   - Using mpv's profiles to trigger script messages

 ## Installation
 Place **uosc-controls-modifier.lua** in your mpv `scripts` folder.